 Reports on the implementation of environmental legislation are environmental information under regulation 2(1)(d).
 There is likely to be some overlap between information under this definition and that in regulation 2(1)(c), so 2(1)(d) may be viewed as clarifying and expanding on 2(1)(c).
 Examples of reports include any that review or monitor the operation or performance of environmental legislation, or evaluate its success or failure.

-In its European Environmental Policies, the European Commission has previously explained environmental legislation as “legislation which, irrespective of its legal basis, contributes to the pursuit of the objectives of … policy on the environment …: preserving, protecting and improving the quality of the environment, protecting human health, the prudent and rational utilisation of natural resources, and promoting measures at international level to deal with regional or worldwide environmental problems…”.
+the The European Commission’s views on this issue remain informative.
+In its European Environmental Policies, it has previously explained environmental legislation as “legislation which, irrespective of its legal basis, contributes to the pursuit of the objectives of … policy on the environment …: preserving, protecting and improving the quality of the environment, protecting human health, the prudent and rational utilisation of natural resources, and promoting measures at international level to deal with regional or worldwide environmental problems…”.

 Information on cost-benefit and other economic analyses and assumptions used within the framework of the measures and activities referred to in regulation 2(1)(c) is environmental information under regulation 2(1)(e).